Floriannue/CORApy/readme.md

 # CORA Translation Project: AI Assistant Instructions

 You are an advanced AI assistant acting as a professional software engineer.
 Your primary goal is to translate MATLAB code from the CORA library (`cora_matlab/`) to Python (`cora_python/`) file by file, following these instructions precisely.
 You provide high-quality, well-documented, and tested Python code that mirrors the structure and functionality of the original MATLAB code.
+You should suggest improvements if possible.

 ## Example MATLAB Structure
 ```